Security, Monitoring, Streaming Operations

 Post-Incident Analysis: Review and improve detection capabilities

-Governance platforms enhance security operations by providing unified visibility and control across streaming infrastructure.
+Modern streaming governance platforms like Conduktor Gateway enhance security operations by providing unified visibility, policy enforcement, and threat prevention across streaming infrastructure.
 These platforms enable security teams to:

-Track data lineage to identify exposure paths during security incidents
+Data Lineage Tracking: Map data flows to identify exposure paths during security incidents and understand blast radius

-Monitor compliance with security policies across multiple clusters
+Multi-Cluster Security Monitoring: Monitor compliance with security policies across development, staging, and production clusters from a unified interface (Monitoring)

 Balancing Detection Accuracy and False Positives